 You will engage in a yearlong inquiry exploring a theme.
-Your work will explore current established drawing and printmaking practice both of contemporary New Zealand and international art.
-You will develop your critical and fine art skills in drawing, painting, mixed media and printmaking.
-The two internal standards lead to external portfolio.
+Your work will explore current established printmaking practice both of contemporary New Zealand and international art.
+You will develop your critical and fine art skills through drawing, mixed media, and a range of printmaking processes.
+The course builds on itself, so that the two internal standards lead into the external folio.

-A good record of attendance and achievement in Level One Art.
+A good record of achievement in Level 1 Visual Art, including a successful portfolio submission, or by HOD approval.

-Level NZQA Standard Credits PI SI S&C M&T C&I С UE Litera Lev vel 1 Code Wr R Lit Num 2 AS91325 v2 (Optional) Produce a resolved work that demonstrates control of skills appropriate to cultural conventions 4 2 AS91313 v2 Use drawing methods to apply knowledge of conventions appropriate to printmaking 4 SR 2 AS91318 v2 Develop ideas in a related series of drawings appropriate to established printmaking practice.
-4 SR
+Level NZQA Standard Credits PI SI S&C M&T C&I С Litera UE Literacy Literacy Literacy Lo vel 1 Code Wr R Lit Num 2 AS91313 v2 Use drawing methods to apply knowledge of conventions appropriate to printmaking 4 SR 2 AS91318 v2 Develop ideas in a related series of drawings appropriate to established printmaking practice 4 SR

-Level NZQA Code Standard Credits PI SI S&C M&T C&I С UE Literacy Wr R Literacy L /el 1 Num 2 AS91323 v2 Produce a systematic body of work that shows understanding of art making conventions and ideas within printmaking 12
+Level NZQA Code Standard Credits PI SI S&C M&T C&I С UE Litera Wr Lev Lit /el 1 Num 2 AS91323 v2 Produce a systematic body of work that shows understanding of art making conventions and ideas within printmaking 12